-About the competences
+About the checklists

-- Expertise of members of the Language for Work Network working as teachers, teacher-trainers and researchers.
+- expertise of members of the Language for work network working as teachers, teacher-trainers and researchers.

 Language is more than a formal system of grammar and lexis to be learnt in the classroom.
 It is an instrument to construct social realities, including vocational/work-related knowledge and know-how.
 Language use is interpersonal and thus shaped by social norms and power relationships.
-Negotiation of meaning is bilateral and depends on more than just language forms.
+Negotiation of meaning is bilateral (or multilateral) and depends on more than just language forms.
 In any act of communication, those involved have a shared responsibility for mutual understanding.
 In the context of work, this includes employers and colleagues.

 2. Work-related language skills

 Work-related language skills are the skills people need to find suitable employment, to contribute positively as employees, to progress at work and to learn and develop.
 These skills are often context-specific and constantly evolving.
 They reflect not only the various communicative requirements of particular fields of work and the different roles within them, but also social norms related to work, both generally and in specific settings.

 Language learning is the process through which a learner acquires communicative ability in the target language.
 This process occurs over a period of time, and in a variety of ways, of which the most important is interaction in the language.
 The process takes place within the learner, but it can be supported in a variety of ways, including, but not limited to, formal instruction.